Omaha hold 'em: Omaha hi-low split-8 or better

-In Omaha hi-low split-8 or better (simply Omaha/8), each player makes a separate five-card high hand and five-card ace-to-five low hand (eight-high or lower to qualify), and the pot is split between the high and low (which may be the same player).
-To qualify for low, a player must be able to play an 8-7-6-5-4 or lower (this is why it is called "eight or better").
+In Omaha hi-low split-8 or better (often called Omaha/8), each player makes a separate five-card high hand and five-card ace-to-five low hand (eight-high or lower to qualify), and the pot is split between the high and low (which may be the same player).
 A few casinos play with a 9-low qualifier instead, but this is rare.

-Each player can play any two of their four hole cards to make their high hand, and any two of their four hole cards to make their low hand.
-If there is no qualifying low hand, the high hand wins (scoops) the whole pot.
-This game is usually played in the fixed limit version, although pot limit Omaha/8 is becoming more popular.
-A few low-stakes online tournaments feature no limit Omaha/8.
+The high hand is played as normal by creating the best hand possible according to Omaha's rules.